stepin654321/MiniProject_Template/GitSetup.md

 # Setup VS code to Clone and Push from Github Repositories
 ## Step-1
-* Create an Account on Github if you dont have an account already.
+* Create an Account on Github if you don't have an account already.

 ## Step-2
 * If you already have a repository created, jump to [Step-3](#step-3)
 * Create a new repository
 * Use available and meaningful name for your repository
 * Select appropriate visibility for your repository.
-Public to make it visilble for everyone on the internet.
+Public to make it visible for everyone on the internet.
 Private to make it visible only for you and contributors you add to your repository.
 * Add the **README .md** and **.gitignore** files
 * Verify that the files are visible under your repository.